As Orange Line opens, two key guys behind it are in prison

 The over $1.50bn OLMT project faced prolonged delays after the exit of the Shahbaz Sharif government.
 Earlier, it remained mired in litigation as the PTI, before coming to power, had challenged the project in the superior courts.
 At least one year was wasted in this way.

+Both are facing different NAB charges.
+The civil works of the OLMT were at an advanced stage of completion when Cheema was arrested by NAB in February 2018.

+He has turned out to be the longest serving NAB detainee.
+He has now filed a post-arrest bail plea in the Supreme Court.

-To take credit for the OLMT, a group of Pakistan Muslim League-Nawaz (PML-N) leaders, including Ayaz Sadiq, Khawaja Saad Rafique and Pervez Malik, also inaugurated the project separately on Sunday at an unofficial event in Lahore.
+To take credit for the Orange Line Metro Train, a group of Pakistan Muslim League-Nawaz (PML-N) leaders, including Ayaz Sadiq, Khawaja Saad Rafique and Pervez Malik, also inaugurated the project separately on Sunday at an unofficial event in Lahore.